Chapter 9. Registered Education Savings Plan provider user guide – Registered Education Savings Plan transfers and the education savings incentives

 The use of the transfer form is no longer compulsory for internal transfers (transfers that occur between RESPs held by the same RESP promoter using the same business number).
 Promoters may facilitate internal transfers using their own methodology.

 As with external transfers, the processing of internal transfers must be verifiable for the purpose of compliance reviews.
-Promoters that choose to facilitate internal transfers without using the ESDC transfer form will still be required to show that transfer eligibility was confirmed prior to processing and that RESP notional balances were transferred and distributed appropriately between receiving and relinquishing RESPs.
+Promoters that choose to facilitate internal transfers without using the ESDC transfer form will still be required to show that transfer eligibility was confirmed prior to processing.
+They must also show that RESP notional balances were transferred and distributed appropriately between receiving and relinquishing RESPs.

 The transfer form is used to: